 Do you actually think the Democrats have been hiding behind McCain to push back at Bush?

-Maybe on this one thing, but for crying out loud, who is it that's le This is I the the the the denial these people are in.
+Maybe on this one thing, but for crying out loud, who is it that's leaked?

-I don't think they consider criticism of Bush eat I don't give if they call him a Nazi, uh Hitler like or what uh Bush kills, wanted the levies to fail in New Orleans, whatever.
+I don't care if they call him a Nazi, a Hitler-like, or what Bush kills, wanted the levies to fail in New Orleans, whatever.

-The Democrats have stated they want no part of a Fight that makes them look softer on terror.
+The Democrats have stated they want no part of a fight that makes them look softer on terror.

-You know, they're they're they're hiding behind McCain.
+You know, they're hiding behind McCain.

-What is what is this trust?
+What is this trust?

-Democrats have put their trust if they put their trust in McCain, McCain sold him out.
+If they put their trust in McCain, McCain sold him out.

 The Democrats are now exposed on this.